Tag Archives: Retrospective

 April 11-14, 2024

-The retrospective is made up of two short film programs—one projected in film format and the other in digital format—and the following feature films:
+The retrospective is made up of two programs of short films -one screened in film and the other in digital format-, and the following feature films:

 Several immigrants living in a small apartment nestled in the heart of New York’s Chinatown share their stories of personal and political upheaval.